ISISComputingGroup/EPICS-IOC_Test_Framework/README.md

 ### Running tests with failfast

-Running tests with `-f True` argument will casue tests to run normally _until_ the first test fails, upon which it will quit testing and provide the usua; output for a failed test.
+Running tests with `-f` argument will cause tests to run normally _until_ the first test fails, upon which it will quit testing and provide the usual output for a failed test.

->`python run_tests.py -f True` will cause all IOC tests to run, up until the first one fails.
+>`python run_tests.py -f` will cause all IOC tests to run, up until the first one fails.

 ## Troubleshooting